A person is an entity of a sort to which the only proper and adequate way to relate is love.― John Paul II

 The assertion of human dignity is at the heart of the Christian tradition.
 Following the Jewish lead, Christianity also sees the human person as reflecting divine realities.
 This sacred vision of humanity – expressed as Imago Dei, B’tzelem Elohim, and that of God within each person – echos the words of Genesis and also has its origins in the insight that humans possess certain abilities that reflect what are often deemed divine-like powers – creativity, the ability to love, freedom, reason, and so on.

 Human dignity is an ontological status and not in itself a moral status.
-Philosophical and practical reflection on human nature reveals us as animals of a high degree of self awareness, rational intelligence, affectivity, the ability for (some degree of) reasoned self-determination and governance, the ability to love, and the self-reflexive capacity for comprehending meaning and purpose.
+Philosophical and practical reflection on human nature reveals us as animals of a high degree of self awareness, rational intelligence, affectivity, the ability for (some degree of) reasoned self-determination and governance, socially natured, with the ability to love, and the self-reflexive capacity for comprehending meaning and purpose.

 The ontological nature of the claim of human dignity is attested to by the human capacities for moral awareness, reasoning, and love of others.
 Our capacity for gratitude, awe, humility, generosity, love, mercy, kindness, and reasoned justice are functions of a metaphysically significant being.
 Yet to assert the inherent dignity of humans is to not overlook our potential for evil and destruction.
 Still, even our innate capacity for such harm also attests to the dignity we speak of.